Gurshaan0/gdy_pl/TRAINING_GUIDE.md

 ### Performance Tuning

 1. **Batch size**:
-   - Larger = faster training (better GPU utilization)
+   - Larger values generally lead to faster training due to better GPU utilization.
-   - Limited by GPU memory
+   - Upper limits are constrained by available GPU memory.
-   - Try: 16, 32, 64 (powers of 2 are efficient)
+   - Recommended values to try: **16, 32, 64** (powers of two are typically more efficient).
+   - When using `DistributedSampler` together with `DataLoader`, ensure the selected `batch_size` allows the model to see each data point exactly once per epoch across all processes.

 2. **Mixed precision**:
    - Enable for large models